 Directions

-2. First Rise: Place the dough in a lightly greased bowl and cover it with a damp cloth.
-Allow it to rise at room temperature for 4-6 hours, or until doubled in size.
+- First Rise: Put dough in a lightly greased bowl , cover with a damp cloth and let it rise at room temperature for 4–6 hours , or until it’s about doubled .

-3. Shaping the Bagels: Once the dough has risen, gently deflate it and divide it into 8 equal pieces.
-Shape each piece into a ball, then poke a hole in the center with your finger.
-Stretch the hole to about 2 inches in diameter, ensuring even thickness around the edges.
+- Shaping the Bagels: Deflate dough gently and cut into 8 pieces .
+Roll each into a ball and poke a hole in the middle with your finger .
+Stretch hole to about 2 inches wide so edges are even .

-4. Second Rise: Place the shaped bagels on a floured surface, cover them with a cloth, and let them rise for an additional 30-60 minutes.
+- Second Rise: Place shaped bagels on a floured surface , cover with a cloth and let rise another 30–60 minutes .

-5. Boiling the Bagels: Preheat your oven to 425°F (220°C).
-In a large pot, bring water to a boil and add a tablespoon of sugar or honey for flavor.
-Boil each bagel for about 30 seconds on each side, then remove with a slotted spoon and place on a baking sheet.
+- Boiling the Bagels: Preheat oven to 425°F (220°C) .
+In a large pot bring water to a boil and add a tablespoon of sugar or honey .
+Boil each bagel for 30 seconds per side , then remove with a slotted spoon onto a baking sheet .

-6. Baking the Bagels: Bake the bagels in the preheated oven for 20-25 minutes, or until golden brown.
-Allow them to cool on a wire rack before enjoying.
+- Baking the Bagels: Bake bagels for 20–25 minutes or until golden brown .
+Let cool on a wire rack before you dig in .

 Additional Tips for Success